canjs/canjs/guides/getting-started-tutorial/define.md

 into a specific value type.
 The type can be specified as either a type function, or one of the following strings:

-- "string" - Converts the value to a string.
+- `string` - Converts the value to a string.
-- "date" - Converts the value to a date or `null if the date can not be converted.
+- `date` - Converts the value to a date or `null if the date can not be converted.
-- "number" - Passes the value through parseFloat.
+- `number` - Passes the value through parseFloat.
-- "boolean" - Converts "falsey", "false" or "0" to false and everything else to true.
+- `boolean` - Converts "falsey", "false" or "0" to false and everything else to true.
-- "*" - Prevents the default coercion of Objects to can.Maps and Arrays to can.Lists.
+- `*` - Prevents the default coercion of Objects to can.Maps and Arrays to can.Lists.

-There are two ways to define the type property:  "Type", or "type".
-"Type", Uppercase, defines a constructor that will be invoked any time the property is set.
-Any data passed into the setter will be passed as arguments for the constructor. "type", lowercase, is set on the prototype of the object—i.e., it is not instance specific.
+There are two ways to define the type property: `Type`, or `type`. `Type`, uppercase, defines a constructor that will be invoked any time the property is set.
+Any data passed into the setter will be passed as arguments for the constructor. `type`, lowercase, is set on the prototype of the object—i.e., it is not instance specific.

 ### value <a name="value"></a>